jhs/recover-couchdb/README.md

 `chmod +x recover_couchb` if the copy process did not copy its execute permission.

 Next run the tool with all of your .couch files.
+For a normal source-code install, that might look like this:

-    find . -type f -name '*.couch' -exec ./recover_couchdb {} \;
+    ./recover_couchdb /usr/local/var/lib/couchdb/*.couch

 # Windows